surveysolutions/docs/content/headquarters/config/server-installation/index.md

 #### Captcha {#captcha}

-A captcha is used to safeguard the application from brute force attacks on user accounts and for protection of web mode from automatic creation of interviews.
+A [captcha](/headquarters/accounts/captcha/) is used to safeguard the application from brute-force attacks on user accounts and for protection of web mode from automatic creation of interviews.

 Survey Solutions may utilize a built-in (hosted) implementation of captcha (default) or an external reCAPTCHA provided by Google (to be configured as